adamincera/dots/README.md

     in order to get the latest changes, run: make clean;
     make library
-This turn the clib dependnecies into a library archive that the dots compiler uses.
+This turns the clib dependnecies into a library archive that the dots compiler uses.

 In your dots compiler folder, run:
     make setup